-Swansea City AFC Foundation is committed to safeguarding and promoting the welfare of children, young people and adults at risk involved in the Trust’s activities and events.
+Swansea City AFC Foundation is committed to safeguarding and promoting the welfare of children, young people and adults at risk involved in the Foundation’s activities and events.

 The Foundation acknowledges its responsibility to safeguard the welfare of every child, young person and adult at risk who has been entrusted to its care and is committed to working to provide a safe environment.